gemfire/gemfire-examples/loader/README.md

 limitations under the License.
 -->

-# Geode cache loader example
+# GemFire cache loader example

 This is a simple example that demonstrates loading values using a `CacheLoader`.
 Invoking `Region.get()` causes the `CacheLoader` to produce a value that is stored in the region.
 This approach is commonly used to fetch data from other systems like a database.

-This example assumes you have installed Java and Geode.
+This example assumes you have installed JDK11 and GemFire.

 ## Steps